escaladesports/synapse/README.md

-placeholder | Placeholder attribute in input elements | `"Search..."` noResults | A custom "no results" message/component | `"No Results Found"` createLink | A function that creates custom links for each result | `(href, contents) => <a href={href}>{contents}</a>` matchThreshold | Do not show result if match is under this threshold | `.007` batchSize | The number of pages to fetch per batch | `6` batchSearch | The number of batches to create per search | `3`
+placeholder | Placeholder attribute in input elements | `"Search..."` noResults | A custom "no results" message/component | `"No Results Found"` createLink | A function that creates custom links for each result | `(href, contents) => <a href={href}>{contents}</a>` contentSelector | A query selector of the content on the page to crawl | `"body"` matchThreshold | Do not show result if match is under this threshold | `.007` batchSize | The number of pages to fetch per batch | `6` batchSearch | The number of batches to create per search | `3`